-This unit category was issued solely for purchases relating to individual portfolio management mandates outside of Austria by asset managers belonging to the Erste Bank Group, as well as for purchases relating to online-based individual portfolio management mandates conducted by the Erste Bank Group.
+This unit category was issued solely for purchases relating to individual portfolio management mandates outside of Austria by asset managers belonging to the Erste Group banking group, as well as for purchases relating to online-based individual portfolio management mandates conducted by the Erste Group banking group.
 Before the first purchase, the asset manager must provide assurance of sole use for an individual portfolio management mandate.
 There is no minimum (initial) investment volume.
 The unit certificate transactions are settled in EUR.